wandb/docs/docs/guides/launch/walkthrough.md

 :::

 ## Add your launch job to a queue
 Once you have created a launch job, add that job to a launch queue.
-The following steps describe how to create a basic launch queue that will use a Docker container as its [target resource](LINK):
+The following steps describe how to create a basic launch queue that will use a Docker container as its target resource[LINK]:
 <!-- ![](/images/launch/simple-job.png) -->

 1. Navigate to your W&B project.